 The VIP team is serious about increasing diversity in the tech industry.
 We want to build Automattic as an environment where people love their work and show respect and empathy to those with whom we interact.
 Diversity typically includes, but is not limited to, differences in race, gender, sexual orientation, gender identity or expression, political and religious affiliation, socioeconomic background, cultural background, geographic location, physical disabilities and abilities, relationship status, veteran status, and age.
 To work on diversity means that we welcome these differences, and strive to increase the visibility of traditionally underrepresented groups.
 Read more about our commitment to diversity and inclusion.

 Interested?
 Great!
 Start by filling out the form below to introduce yourself, explain why you’d like to be an intern on the VIP team and what you’re interested in working on.
 Be clear about what you’ve done and provide links to code contributions on WordPress-specific plugins or themes if you can.
 Don’t worry if you’ve never contributed before; find somewhere you can contribute, no matter how small, and show us that!
 To get you started, here are some Automattic plugins for ideas on where to contribute:

 Feel free to use as much space as you need in the form and be sure to include links to your online profiles as appropriate.
 After that is complete, you’ll be finishing off your application with a short quiz.

 Also available here.

-The VIP team is considering applicants by October 27, 2017 for the Winter internship and by January 5, 2018 for the Spring internship.
+The VIP team is considering applicants by October 27, 2017 for the spring internship and by January 5, 2018 for the summer internship.
 If your application sounds interesting, we’ll be in touch; good luck and thanks for your interest!

 Rebecca Hum is a current VIP Intern.
 During her internship, she has worked on patching VIP supported community plugins, debugging client code and writing scripts for some of the biggest sites in the world.